Betaperson/Academic-Paper-RAG/project/README.md

 ### OR

-Use `docker-compose` to start the application in one go, then navigate to [http://localhost:8501](http://localhost:8501) to use the application.
+Use `docker-compose` to start the application in one go, then navigate to http://localhost:8501 to use the application.
-  - If you get a timeout from HuggingFace, restart the Streamlit application.
+  - If you get a timeout from huggingface, restart the streamlit application
-  - Before you use this, make sure to modify the `docker-compose.yaml` file accordingly.
+  - Before you use this, make sure to modify the docker-compose.yaml file accordingly

 ## Evaluations (for code check `evaluation.ipynb`)

-### Search Evaluations
+Search Evaluations:
 I used MRR and Hit Rate evaluations to check the retrieval accuracy.

 - For Text search: